Create MCP Tools

 Implementing unified business logic

-MCP is essentially a protocol designed to standardize AI tool integration, allowing development teams to "develop once, use everywhere", significantly reducing the complexity and maintenance costs of the AI assistant tool ecosystem.
+MCP is essentially a protocol designed to standardize AI tool integration, enabling development teams to "develop once, use everywhere", significantly reducing the complexity and maintenance costs of the AI assistant tool ecosystem.

 1. Access Tool Management Interface

-First, navigate to the "AI Features" section from the left navigation bar, then click "🔧 Tools".
-After entering the tools list page, click the "➕ Add Tool" button in the top right corner.
+First, navigate to the "AI Features" section from the left sidebar, then click "🔧 Tools".
+Once on the tools list page, click the "➕ Add Tool" button in the top right corner.

 2. Select Tool Type